 Thorough consultation must take place with the relevant post-settlement governance entity if new legislation has the potential to adversely impact an existing Treaty settlement, or damage the relationships between that entity and local or central government established through the Treaty settlement.
-The Office of Treaty Settlements (OTS) and the Post Settlement Commitments Unit (PSCU) should also be consulted in these circumstances.
-OTS is a unit within the Ministry of Justice responsible for negotiating Treaty settlements on behalf of the Government.
-PSCU was established to support the durability of Treaty settlements.
+The Office for Māori Crown Relations - Te Arawhiti (Te Arawhiti) should also be consulted in these circumstances.
+Te Arawhiti brings together several government rōpū, including; Māori Crown Relations, Treaty Settlements, Takutai Moana, and Settlement Commitments.